Contents

 4Data We Process

-The School Governance Assurance Framework processes personal data across 8 platform tools: Board Assurance Audit, Website Check, Website Assurance, Board Intelligence Report, Meeting Agendas, School Progress Assurance, Statutory Assurance, and Headteacher Report.
+The School Governance Assurance Framework processes personal data across 15 platform tools: Quality Standard, Website Check, AI Readiness Audit, Faith Inspection Readiness, School Data Check, Website Compliance, Board Intelligence Report, Meeting Agendas, School Improvement, Statutory & Core, Headteacher Report, CES Assurance, SIAMS Assurance, Trust Dashboard, and Agenda Builder.
 The table below outlines the types of data, purposes, legal basis, and retention periods:

 | Data Category | Examples | Purpose | Legal Basis | Retention Period |